Tesla, Facebook, Twitter, Howmet Aerospace, Snapchat, Pinterest: How Paul Singer's Elliott Management Adjusted Its Portfolio In Q2 - NewsBreak

 Snap shares have returned about 43% gains so far this year, while those of Pinterest have fallen about 15%.

-Aerospace Sector: The investment firm completely exited the $26.95 million worth stake in Air Lease Corp (NYSE:AL) and reduced little over 500,000 shares in Howmet Aerospace.
+Aerospace Sector: The investment firm completely exited the $26.95 million worth stake in Air Lease Corp (NYSE:AL) but added 80,006 shares in Howmet Aerospace.
 As of June, Elliott owns 41 million shares, worth $1.4 billion in Howmet Aerospace.

 Howmet Aerospace shares have risen 10.3% so far this year and closed 1.56% lower at $31.48 on Tuesday.